Khrystyna Pohranychna: Junior career

 Pohranychna was added to the junior national team in 2016.
 She made her international debut at the 2016 Junior European Championships in Holon and placed sixth in the team competition alongside Olena Diachenko and Yeva Meleshchuk.
-She qualified for the rope final where she also finished sixth.
+She qualified for the rope final, where she also finished sixth.

-Pohranychna became the 2017 Ukrainian junior all-around champion, becoming the first gymnast from Lviv to win the Ukrainian Rhythmic Gymnastics Championships since Ukrainian independence.
+Pohranychna became the 2017 Ukrainian junior all-around champion; she was the first gymnast from Lviv to win the Ukrainian Rhythmic Gymnastics Championships since Ukrainian independence.

 At the 2018 European Championships in Guadalajara, Spain, Pohranychna, Viktoriia Onopriienko, and Anastasiya Voznyak won the team silver medal behind Russia.
-She won the silver medals in the ball and ribbon event finals, both behind Russia's Lala Kramarenko, and she won hoop bronze and placed fourth in clubs.
+She won the silver medals in the ball and ribbon event finals, both behind Russia's Lala Kramarenko, and she won the hoop bronze and placed fourth in clubs.
 She was then selected to represent Ukraine at the 2018 Summer Youth Olympics, and she won the silver medal in the individual all-around behind Russia's Daria Trubnikova.

 Senior career

 2019

 Pohranychna became age eligible for senior competition in 2019.
 She made her senior international debut at the Pesaro World Cup and placed fifth in the hoop final.
-Then at the Tashkent World Cup she placed fourth in the all-around and also qualified for all four event finals.
+Then at the Tashkent World Cup, she placed fourth in the all-around and also qualified for all four event finals.
 In the event finals, she finished fourth in ball, sixth in hoop and clubs, and eighth in ribbon.
 She won her first World Cup medal at the Guadalajara World Challenge Cup with a silver in hoop behind Russia's Alexandra Soldatova.
 She then won the all-around silver medal behind Vlada Nikolchenko at the Ukrainian Championships.
 Then at the Cluj Napoca World Challenge Cup, she placed sixth in both hoop and clubs.

-At the World Championships in Baku, She finished fifth in the team competition alongside Vlada Nikolchenko and Yeva Meleshchuk.
+At the World Championships in Baku,she finished fifth in the team competition alongside Vlada Nikolchenko and Yeva Meleshchuk.
 She then finished twelfth in the all-around final with a score of 80.575, earning Ukraine a second quota for the 2020 Olympic Games.